Chapter 13 Strategy

 The Interest Problem

-For federal loans, interest capitalization during the plan period can add thousands to your balance.
+For federal loans, interest capitalization during a 3-to-5-year plan period can add thousands or even tens of thousands to your balance.
+A borrower with $60,000 in student loans at 6.8% interest who pays $100 per month through the plan will owe approximately $75,000 when the plan ends.
 If you complete your Chapter 13 plan without filing an adversary proceeding, you exit bankruptcy owing more than when you started.
 This is why strategic use of the adversary proceeding is critical for borrowers who have any chance of meeting the undue hardship standard.

 Private student loans present an additional complication.
 Unlike federal loans, private lenders are not bound by income-driven repayment options after bankruptcy.
-If your private loan balance grows during the plan, you may face aggressive collection immediately upon case closure.
+If your private loan balance grows during the plan, you may face aggressive collection - including lawsuits and judgment liens - immediately upon case closure.
 Consider whether a Chapter 7 filing combined with an adversary proceeding might be a better strategy if you do not need the codebtor stay or mortgage cure features of Chapter 13.

 Last updated: March 2026.
 Not legal advice.